EndPointCorp/end-point-blog/2023/07/regex-replace-in-vs-code.md

 WHERE code IN ('code1', 'code2', 'code3')
 ```

-Or we can add the values to an regex alternation group separated by pipes (vertical bars) that we can use as a string match:
+Or we can add the values to a regex alternation group separated by pipes (vertical bars) that we can use as a string match:

 ```sql
 WHERE code ~ '^(?:code1|code2|code3)$'